-Tokyo is a massive city and comprised of nearly 50 neighborhoods, 62 municipalities, 23 special wards and 14-20 main city hubs, depending upon who you ask.
-This makes tokyo a confusing place to understand, when you realize that many of these neighborhoods, municipalities, and special wards overlap, or have nicknames depending upon where you are in Tokyo.
+Tokyo is a massive city comprised of nearly 50 neighborhoods, 62 municipalities, 23 special wards, and 14-20 main city hubs, depending on who you ask.
+This makes Tokyo a confusing place to understand, when you realize that many of these neighborhoods, municipalities, and special wards overlap, or have nicknames depending on where you are in Tokyo.
 I’m going to focus on the 47 neighborhoods or boroughs of Tokyo, many of which are dedicated to things like entertainment, food, commerce and business, schools, or kawaii culture, to explain what is located within each.
 These 47 neighborhoods each have their own unique history and ambience, and they make up the 20 main hubs in the city.
 The main hubs are denoted with asterisks below, with their Japanese in parenthesis after:

 *Akasaka (赤坂) – Standard corporate office park district where many people work, home of the United States embassy.

-*Akihabara aka Akiba (秋葉原) – Electronics / anime / nerdy stuff commonly mentioned in anime, home of Tokyo Anime centre, arcades, video game stores, etc. Lots of maid cafes and otaku stores here.
+*Akihabara aka Akiba (秋葉原) – Electronics/anime / nerdy stuff commonly mentioned in anime, home of Tokyo Anime Center, arcades, video game stores, etc. Lots of maid cafes and otaku stores here.

 *Aoyama (青山) – Tokyo’s Fashion district.
-Inside Aoyama Cemetery rest some famous Japanese and foreigners, it is also a very popular place for Hanami, which are cherry blossom (桜) viewing parties and picnics.
+Inside Aoyama Cemetery are some famous Japanese and foreigners.
+It is also a very popular place for Hanami, which are cherry blossom (桜) viewing parties and picnics.

-*Daikanyama , Shibuya (代官山) (aka Little Brooklyn)- If you need to visit your countries embassy, chances are it’s located in Daikanyama neighborhood.
-The embassies from the Denmark, Malaysia, Libya, Latvia, and many more are located in Daikanyama.
+*Daikanyama, Shibuya (代官山) (aka Little Brooklyn)- If you need to visit your country’s embassy, chances are it’s located in the Daikanyama neighborhood.
+The embassies from Denmark, Malaysia, Libya, Latvia, and many more are located in Daikanyama.

 Denenchofu (田園調布) – One of the richest men to have ever lived, Shibusawa Eiichi, known as the father of Japanese capitalism, was the founder of most of Japan’s current banks and some of Japan’s most powerful companies, founded the neighborhood of Denenchofu.
 It’s popular for its posh surroundings, oftentimes compared to Beverly Hills in California, and lush green spaces and regal gardens.
 Denenchofu is a great place to view and photograph cherry blossoms.